-- Create a monthly or quarterly awards event which showcases the efforts of staff who continually excel in their field.
-Include peer-nominated awards to show off the employees who consistently show leadership and help their fellow colleagues.
+- Create a monthly or quarterly awards event showcases the efforts of staff who continually excel in their field.
+Include peer-nominated awards to show off the employees who consistently show leadership and help their colleagues.

-- For businesses which benefit from multiple office locations, offer staff the chance of a change of scenery by swapping roles for a week or month, for example, from the Sydney to the Melbourne office.
+- For businesses that benefit from multiple office locations, offer staff the chance of a change of scenery by swapping roles for a week or month, for example, from the Sydney to the Melbourne office.

-Remember, rewards are designed as a way to show your staff appreciation for their hard work, and whilst extra money is often cited as a motivator for employees, it’s often the intangible employee benefits which have the most impact on staff morale.
+Remember, rewards are designed to show your staff appreciation for their hard work, and whilst extra money is often cited as a motivator for employees, it’s often the intangible employee benefits that have the most impact on staff morale.

 Regardless of the benefits, you offer to staff, seek to make your workplace an atmosphere where hard work is recognised and rewarded regularly.